 How to apply

-You can claim online using the form below, and you will need to create an account before you can apply.
+You can claim online using, and you will need to create a My Chesterfield account before you can apply.

 Protecting your privacy - find out how we keep your information safe.

 What happens next?